• Skip to primary navigation

 Let me tell you about the joy of a mini cast iron skillet.
 I have 6 of them and I use them for everything.
 They are not only cute as heck, they cook foods quickly and evenly.
 They require, actually prefer, minimal cleaning and last forever.

-I enjoy using my pans to make Individual Dutch Babies and Mini Fruit Crisps, and now these Tater Tot Breakfast Poutines!
+I enjoy using my pans to make Individual Dutch Babies and Mini Fruit Crisps, Breakfast Toad in a Hole, and now these Tater Tot Breakfast Skillets!

 Recipe FAQ's

-Can I assemble these Tater Tot Breakfast Poutine ahead?
+Can I assemble these Tater Tot Breakfast Skillets ahead and reheating?

 I would not recommend making these ahead of time.
 If you do, the tater tots will lose their crispiness as they quickly absorb the gravy.
 You also run the risk of the eggs drying out.

 You can definitely cook the bacon and gravy ahead, as well as chop the chives.
-In the morning you just need to make the tots and the eggs.
+The next morning you just need to make the tots and the eggs.
 Just before assembly, reheat the bacon for 10 seconds in the microwave.
 Then chop the bacon and reheat the gravy, adding more milk if needed to thin.
 Assemble and bake as directed and you're ready to dig in!

-How can I make these Poutine for a crowd?
+How can I make this tater tot breakfast for a crowd?

 You can make these for up to 8 people by doubling this recipe and making it on a large sheet pan.
 Click the 2X button on the recipe card below and cook the whole thing on the same large sheet pan that you cook the tater tots.
 Assemble everything on top, bake again to melt the cheese, garnish, and dish up individual servings.